seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Or by some other.

 **IACHIMO**
-The roof o’ the chamber
+The roof o' the chamber
-With golden cherubins is fretted: her andirons–
+With golden cherubins is fretted: her andirons--
-I had forgot them–were two winking Cupids
+I had forgot them--were two winking Cupids
 Of silver, each on one foot standing, nicely
 Depending on their brands.

 **POSTHUMUS LEONATUS**
 This is her honour!
-Let it be granted you have seen all this–and praise
+Let it be granted you have seen all this--and praise
-Be given to your remembrance–the description
+Be given to your remembrance--the description
 Of what is in her chamber nothing saves
 The wager you have laid.